-Samsung teases "noteworthy" Galaxy S series device announcement next month
+Samsung teases 'noteworthy' Galaxy S series device announcement next month

 Samsung’s next Unpacked event will take place in February 2022.
-The company didn’t share exactly when in February (rumours point to the 8th) but it did tease the reveal of what will likely be called the Galaxy S22 series, including the “most noteworthy S series device.”
+The company didn’t share exactly when in February (rumours point to the

+8th 9th) but it did tease the reveal of what will likely be called the Galaxy S22 series, including the “most noteworthy S series device.”

 The line comes straight from Samsung president Dr. TM Roh’s new blog post.
 Roh details several innovations from past Samsung phones — including several mentions of Galaxy Note features — before rolling out the tease.